d-lowl/echo_ramen/README.md

 - **Build it with Phaser Challenge by Phaser Studio** - Built using Phaser 3 framework
 - **$NOODS Challenge by OP Games** - A noodle-themed game with vibe coding

+## Vibe Coding Experience

+I went into this jam with zero Phaser experience, so I figured why not try out this "vibe coding" approach everyone's talking about?
+Honestly, it was a rather fun.

+Working with Cursor (AI-powered IDE), I was able to throw together a prototype way faster than I expected.
+The key was starting with a structured approach - writing tickets for features before jumping into implementation.
+This gave the AI clear directives without getting lost in the weeds.

+One thing I learned quickly: you have to tone down the AI's ambitions sometimes.
+Left unchecked, it wanted to build very complex systems for everything, when all I needed was a simple game feature.
+But once we found the rhythm, the development flow was surprisingly smooth.

+For anyone curious about trying AI assistance for game dev, I'd say go for it - just be prepared to steer the ship rather than letting the AI captain take you on unnecessary detours.

+Would I use it to further polish this (or some other game)?
+I don't know yet, but if I do, the workflow will need to be adapted (I'm not sure what exact adaptations are needed, but this workflow is a bit messy -- fine for a jam, but not for a polished game).

 ## Getting Started

 ### Prerequisites